govindglacs23-stack/Frontend_Dev/README.md

-# Frontend_Dev
+🖥️ Frontend_Dev

-Mr. Sahil Kumar & Mr. Deepak Prasad guided this comprehensive Frontend Development training, emphasizing both conceptual clarity and practical implementation.
+Guided by: Mr. Sahil Kumar & Mr. Deepak Prasad
+This comprehensive Frontend Development training emphasized both conceptual clarity and hands-on implementation.

-Welcome to the Frontend Development repository!
-This repository showcases the complete learning journey of web development fundamentals — from HTML, CSS, Responsive Design, and Bootstrap and so on..— with daily practice tasks and projects.
+🌐 Welcome to the Frontend Development Repository!

+This repository documents the complete learning journey of web development fundamentals — covering HTML, CSS, Responsive Design, Bootstrap, and more.
+It includes daily practice tasks and mini-projects to strengthen both theory and practical understanding.

 📅 Learning Progress Timeline
 🗓️ 9th October – Introduction to Web Development

 Topics Covered: